 Which business structure should I consider when buying a franchise?

-On Behalf of | Oct 20, 2021 | Business Formation | 0 comments
+by | Oct 20, 2021 | Business Formation | 0 comments

 Franchise parent companies generally require franchisees to sign a contract.
 However, as noted by Chron, a part of the daily Houston Chronicle newspaper, a franchise agreement may not stipulate that franchisees form a specific business structure.